PuTeGuo/GeoSelfSSC-main/README.md

 We evaluate our models on the novel [SSCBench KITTI-360 benchmark](https://github.com/ai4ce/SSCBench).
 We generate our pseudo 2D ground truth using the [Monodepth2](https://github.com/nianticlabs/monodepth2), [SQLdepth](https://github.com/hisfog/SfMNeXt-Impl) and [Panoptic Deeplab model zoo](https://github.com/bowenc0221/panoptic-deeplab/tree/master).

-# ❔ FAQ

-Here you can find the answers to commonly asked questions.